 It requires you to lie on a surface as the machine works its way down your body scanning you from head to toe.
 The company I used is Body Scan which is one of the first facilities to provide a DEXA scan in the UK.

 Body Scan offers different levels of service and plans based on how many times you want to use it.
 I opted for a 15 minute review with a consultant after my scan.
 There is an option to spent an hour with one which costs more but all the spaces were full at the time I was there.

 I found a YouTube video where a consultant from Body Scan talks through the results with a fitness model.
 I watched this as I went through my own report.

 Below are my results.
 My notes are to the right that helped me make sense of the data.

 The DEXA scan eradicates any beliefs that you’re under ten percent body fat.
 The consultant said if you’re ten percent on the callipers you’ll be around 17 percent on the DEXA scan.

 My scan said I was at 19 percent which would be 12 percent on the callipers which sounds about right.

 I carry more fat around the gynoid region which is usually higher in women not men.
 I should get my estrogen levels checked to ensure they’re not too high.

-I’d recommend the DEXA scan for professional sports people, fitness enthusiasts, quantified self data people and people like me who want to track their body composition over time.
+I recommend the DEXA scan for professional sports people, fitness enthusiasts, quantified-selfers and people like me who are focussed on longevity.

-It’s not cheap.
-It cost me £99 for the scan and a 15 minute consultation with a trainee consultant.
+A DEXA scan is not cheap.
+I paid £99 for the scan and a 15 minute consultation with a trainee consultant.
 This is performed under the supervision of a fully trained consultant.
 A scan plus one hour face-to-face consultation costs £159.
 A four deal package costs £399.